QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Multiple Integration.md

 ## Triple Integration
-Triple integration can be used to find the volume between to function, and among other things, to calculate the mass of an object.
+Triple integration can be used to find the volume between two functions, and among other things, to calculate the mass of an object.

 > [!warning] Be Aware
 >It is imperative that the chapter _[Double Integration](#Double%20Integration)_ is understood before reading this chapter, as a big part of understanding higher order integrals has been explained there, leading this chapter to skip over some of the intuitions.